 We hope this post has helped you understand more about truck accidents and why the driver logbook is essential in a truck accident.
 Knowing this will allow you to get fair compensation for your injuries suffered in a truck accident.

 How Do You Contact The Law Offices of Sean M. Cleary?

 Give us a call for free, friendly legal advice.
 We take cases on a contingency fee, and you pay no attorney fees upfront.
-We get paid at the successful resolution of your truck accident case.
+We get paid for the successful resolution of your truck accident case.
 These fees range from 34%-40% and are paid from the total amount.
 Call our office today to schedule a free consultation.